Updated June 4, 2026

 When do you get paid on youtube?
 Payments process between the 21st and 26th of the month following the month your balance hit $100.
 So if you hit $100 in May, you get paid in late June.

-For most small channels, this means waiting 2–4 months after monetization before seeing a first payment.
+For most small channels, this means waiting 2 to 4 months after monetization before seeing a first payment.
 That is a long time to refresh your AdSense dashboard at 2 AM wondering if it has updated.

 How do i get paid for youtube videos?
 Through Google AdSense, direct deposited to your linked bank account.
 Simple in theory, occasionally bureaucratic in practice (especially for international creators navigating tax forms).